aag/apple_trailer_downloader/README.md

 Apple Trailers Downloader
 =========================
 This is a Python script to download HD trailers from the Apple Trailers website.
-It uses the "Just Added" JSON file that the website uses to find new trailers and keeps track of the ones it has already downloaded so they aren't re-downloaded.
+It uses the "Just Added" JSON file that is also used by the web interface to find new trailers and keeps track of the ones it has already downloaded so they aren't re-downloaded.

 Dependencies
 ------------